 - Key Work: The Potato Eaters (1885) represents the culmination of this period.

 - Arles (1888-1889): Seeking the brilliant light and color of the South, Van Gogh moved to Arles in Provence.
 This was an incredibly prolific period where his signature style fully emerged.
 He painted landscapes, portraits, and his famous Sunflowers series, using intense color and thick impasto to express his emotional response to the world.
 He dreamed of establishing an artists' community, the "Studio of the South," and invited Paul Gauguin to join him.
 Their intense collaboration ended disastrously after a heated argument, culminating in Van Gogh's infamous act of cutting off part of his own ear and his subsequent mental breakdown.
+This period, while artistically explosive, also saw the onset of severe mental health crises.
+It's impossible to discuss Van Gogh's life without acknowledging these struggles, particularly prominent from this point onwards.

 - Key Works: Sunflowers series, The Yellow House, The Night Café, Starry Night Over the Rhône, Bedroom in Arles.

 - Auvers-sur-Oise (1890): Van Gogh spent his final 70 days in Auvers-sur-Oise, near Paris, under the care of Dr. Paul Gachet, a physician and art lover.
 He painted furiously, producing nearly a painting a day.
 His works from this period often feature expressive, sometimes agitated landscapes with darker undertones.
 On July 27, 1890, he shot himself in the chest and died two days later, aged 37.
+A tragic end to a life lived with such intensity.

 - Key Works: Wheatfield with Crows, Portrait of Dr. Gachet, Church at Auvers.